Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 • Capacity: Should be able to change attic air volume 10-12 times per hour

 While effective, these systems require proper installation to avoid creating negative pressure in the home.
+When installing powered attic ventilators, it is important to ensure they do not create negative pressure or interfere with existing HVAC equipment.

 When to Consider Leaving Attic Door Open